 Now excuse me as I never talk to anyone online ever again.

-Full Disclosure: One of the developers reached out to me on Instagram and provided a code to remove the ads.
+Full Disclosure: One of the developers reached out to me on Instagram and provided a code to remove the ads and shorten the wait time.
 Played the game on a Samsung Galaxy S7 while using a laptop and a OnePlus One for easy access to the puzzles.